 2021 SEA Games Men’s 200m Heat 2 Vietnamese Goku Ngần Ngọc Nghĩa

-I really enjoy how well this young man is progressing.
+I enjoy how well this young man is progressing.
 He has a lot of charisma and guts from this guy.
-And that’s what led him to a Vietnamese National Record beating the reigning SEA Games Champion.
+And that’s what led him to a Vietnamese National Record for beating the reigning SEA Games Champion.
 Like a Vietnamese Goku.

-Definitely, one to watch out for in the future.
+One to watch out for in the future.
 Most importantly something which a lot of athletes don’t have this guy runs with a lot of passion and raw emotion.